Midnight sun over Tromsø. Photo by IBNS member and Program Chair, Eelke Snoeren.

 Important Dates

-Call for Symposium Proposals August 14, 2024
+Call for Symposium Proposals Closed - October 28, 2024

-Pre-Review Program Application Deadline November 10, 2024
+Pre-Review Program Application Deadline Closed - November 10, 2024

 Abstract Submission Deadline February 21, 2025